Weakly Special Manifolds with no rational curves

 \section{Abstract}

-S. Lang conjectured that the only obstructions to a projective manifold being hyperbolic come from the presence of rational curves or Abelian varieties.
-We show that this conjecture follows from the abundance conjecture and the conjectural existence of enough rational curves on terminal Calabi--Yau and hyperk\"ahler varieties.
-Assuming, in addition, Lang's second conjecture on the absence of Zariski dense entire curves on general type manifolds, we show that a weakly special manifold with no rational curves is an \'etale quotient of an Abelian variety.
-We then illustrate Lang's first conjecture by producing examples of canonically polarised submanifolds of abelian varieties containing no subvariety of general type, except for a finite number of disjoint copies of some simple abelian variety, which can be chosen arbitrarily.
+Assuming the abundance conjecture and the existence of a Zariski dense set of rational curves on terminal Calabi--Yau varieties, we show that a complex projective weakly special manifold $X$ with no rational curves is an \'etale quotient of an Abelian variety.
+The same conclusion holds true if $X$ contains a Zariski dense entire curve, assuming Lang's conjecture.
+This implies that any non-hyperbolic complex projective manifold contains the image of an Abelian variety, according to another conjecture of Lang.
+We illustrate this last conjecture by producing examples of canonically polarised submanifolds of abelian varieties containing no subvariety of general type, except for a finite number of disjoint copies of some simple abelian variety, which can be chosen arbitrarily.
 We also show, more generally, that any projective manifold containing a Zariski dense entire curve appears as the `exceptional set' in Lang's sense of some general type manifold.